ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 I had to refactor a few quite similar Rails apps that were using Tire to index a few ActiveRecord and Mongoid models.
 At that time I didn't have any experience with Tire, so I just assumed everything was OK and I focused only on removing the mess in the ruby code.
 There were lots of `Tire.search('lots,of,indices'){lots{of{nested{blocks}}}}` scattered everywhere in the apps.
 That didn't look nice nor easy to maintain, so as the first step, I decided to create a central module, moving all the search logic in one single place, hopefully trying to reduce the duplications with well designed methods.

-In place of all that nested blocks in classes and controllers, I wanted to see just method calls passing the parameters to the search module, making the controller actions simpler to read by relegating the actual search logic inside that module.
-I mean something like:

-{% highlight ruby %}
-@result = MySearch.contents_with(:query => params[:query])
-@tags   = MySearch.related_tags(:tag => params[:tag])
-# or even lazier
-@result = MySearch.contents_with(params)
-@tags   = MySearch.related_tags(params)
-{% endhighlight %}

 After working on that first step, the controllers were cleaner, but the search module looked like a bunch of long wrapper methods: one per each `Tire.search` calls extracted from the controllers.
-There was a lot of duplicated or very similar code inside that blocks, so I though I could extract the common parts to some helper method, but I soon discovered that that is a problem with Tire.
+There was a lot of duplicated or very similar code inside that blocks, so I though I could extract the common parts to some helper method, but I soon discovered that it's a problem with Tire.

 ### The Tire DSL